Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 \
 These trends build the now commonplace principle of "biofeedback", where human responses are dynamically managed and coordinated with or by computational systems.
 This can be used for good (apple watches saving people dying of heart attacks) or bad (Reel addiction via Product designer Nir Eyal's *[Hook-cycle](https://www.nirandfar.com/how-to-manufacture-desire/)).* The computer now becomes a cybernetic extension of people's sensory systems, making the Mcluhan quote turn from metaphor into literal reality.

-What we are actively seeing happen is the transformation of computer from inert static machines (like wheels and steam engines) to something more akin to a *living organism*.
+What we are actively seeing happen is the transformation of computers from inert static machines (like wheels and steam engines) to something more akin to a *living organism*.
 Even the ability of computer programs to accommodate plugins, mods, skins and add-ons looks less like pencil sharpener and more like a living creature performing  *endosymbiosis,* the ability to ***evolve using external entities.*** MIT Media Lab alumni and Computational designer John Maeda explicitly states as much in his book " How to speak machine", declaring that in a very primitive way, machines are effectively complex adaptive systems with much more in common with living creatures.

 ![](endosymbiosis_med.jpeg "The modular nature of computers looks more like a permeable cell than an impermeable chemical")